rafaelcaricio/thumbor-openshift-example/README.md

 Creating the environment
 ------------------------

 Now you will need to create a application in your account at OpenShift.
 You will use this project as base code for your environment.
-We will use the application named `thumbor-example` in this tutorial.
+We will use the application named `thumborservice` in this tutorial.

 ```
-rhc create-app thumbor-example -t diy-0.1 --from-code=https://github.com/rafaelcaricio/thumbor-openshift-example
+rhc create-app thumborservice -t diy-0.1 --from-code=https://github.com/rafaelcaricio/thumbor-openshift-example
 ```

 After running this command it will automatically clone the project in your current directory.
-You can check if your application is working accessing `http://thumbor-example-{your namespace}.rhcloud.com`.
+You can check if your application is working accessing `http://thumborservice-{your namespace}.rhcloud.com`.

 Installing Python
 ------------------------